dayoung-lee/Portfolio/README.md

   + it shows current temperature & location.
 ----
 # Project 3
-- This project 1 is a shopping mall website.
+- This project 3 is a shopping mall website.
-- front-end : HTML, CSS, Javascript, Jquery
+- front-end : HTML, CSS, Javascript
 - Start : 2020.1.16